severinleuenberger/R2D2-as-real-AI-companion/CAMERA_SETUP_DOCUMENTATION.md

    - Allow 2-3 seconds for sensor stabilization
    - First frame may be slightly different
    - Firmware loads on-demand during device initialization

+6. **OAK-D Doesn't Expose V4L2 Devices** (NEW)
+   - OAK-D doesn't create `/dev/video*` nodes by default
+   - Must use DepthAI SDK directly, not `cv2.VideoCapture()`
+   - While OpenCV can be used for frame processing, initialization requires DepthAI
+   - This prevents conflicts with V4L2-based camera systems on the same Jetson

 ---